ms/buildtogether.tech/src/delivery.md

     ([% x process %]), although that's a good place to start.
-Instead, it should describe the system's architecture, any features of its data formats, class structure, or UI that won't immediately make sense to a knowledgeable observer, and so on (span x="design"/>).
+Instead, it should describe the system's architecture, any features of its data formats, class structure, or UI that won't immediately make sense to a knowledgeable observer, and so on ([% x "design" %]).
 As with the introduction, the target audience is the next team to work on the project.

 A summary of the current state of the project.